HarshithAlva6/interview-prep/SQL/code.md

 * **Clauses:** SELECT, FROM, WHERE, JOIN, GROUP BY, ORDER BY HAVING, INSERT, UPDATE, DELETE - All row updates **Aggregate Queries:** SUM, COUNT, AVG, MAX, MIN, GROUP BY, HAVING
-* **Data Constraints:** Rules applied to columns or tables to enforce data integrity and consistency.
+* **Data/Integrity Constraints:** Rules applied to columns or tables to enforce data integrity and consistency.
 *NOT NULL* - Ensures that a column cannot have a NULL value *UNIQUE* - Ensures that all values in a column are different *PRIMARY KEY* - A combination of a NOT NULL and UNIQUE.
 Uniquely identifies each row in a table